Goncalves95/rainbow_Devs/README.md

 ## Deployment

+Pages was selected from the settings tab of the GitHub repo.

+The source was set to 'Deploy from Branch', the main branch was selected and the folder was set to / (root).
+The save button was clicked.

 #### _(please note, your team must also include the deployed links in the usual submission in Hackapp)_

 The project is deployed and can be accessed at [http://your-deployed-link.com](http://your-deployed-link.com).